How to Install 3-Way RF and Smart Devices for Switching

 - Can you help me understand this and how I can correct it?

-This electrical wiring question came from: Tim, from Newbury, Ohio.
+This electrical wiring question came from: Tim in Ohio.

 Thanks for your electrical wiring question Tim.